 Main Festivals in October

 Nagoya Festival (third Saturday and Sunday of October) — Sakae and Nagoya Castle, Nagoya.
 Nagoya’s largest civic festival.
-The single biggest draw is the “Kyodo Eiketsu Gyoretsu” — the procession of the Three Unifiers of Japan: Nobunaga, Hideyoshi, and Ieyasu — alongside the princesses, played by Nagoya residents in full costume marching from Sakae to Nagoya Castle.
+The single biggest draw is the “Kyodo Eiketsu Gyoretsu” — the procession of the Three Unifiers of Japan: Nobunaga, Hideyoshi, and Ieyasu — alongside the princesses, played by Nagoya residents in full costume marching down Otsu-dori through Sakae.
+Important for 2026: the 72nd Nagoya Festival (October 17-18, 2026) is not running the parade at all — including the Three Unifiers procession — because the dates clash with the Asian Para Games torch relay and opening ceremony and roadside security cannot be secured.
+A Three Unifiers procession float is on static display at Hisaya Odori Park instead, and the Oasis 21 venue events are also cancelled.
+For the full 2026 guide — what replaces the procession, free castle entry, and access — see our Nagoya Matsuri guide.

 Source: Nagoya Festival Official Site.
 The 2025 edition was the 71st time the festival has been held.
-The procession route runs about 2 km from Hisaya Odori Park through Sakae to Nagoya Castle.
+In recent years the procession has run from Nagoya Station via Hirokoji-dori and Sakae to Yabacho on day one, and from City Hall down Otsu-dori through Sakae to Yabacho on day two.

 Takayama Autumn Festival (Hachiman-sai, October 9-10) — Takayama, Gifu.
 The autumn counterpart to the Spring Sannou-sai.
 Eleven yatai floats make the procession, and the karakuri puppet “Hotei-tai” performs the dedicated mechanical performance.
 Counted as one of Japan’s three most beautiful festivals.

-Setogura Saijiki and Setomono Festival (second Saturday and Sunday of September) — Seto, Aichi.
+Setomono Festival (second Saturday and Sunday of September) — Seto, Aichi.
 A pottery festival held continuously since 1932.
-Over 300 stalls line the streets, with direct sales and hands-on experiences with Seto-yaki ceramics.
+Around 200 stalls line the streets, with direct sales and hands-on experiences with Seto-yaki ceramics.

 Main Festivals in November